MailCleaner/python-mailcleaner-library/README.md

 * Based on what has been done, complete the creation of all models.
 * Based on what has been done, complete the creation of all dumpers.
 * Develop tools for configuration under ``mailcleaner.configurator`` such as changing host_id, db password, etc.
 * **IMPORTANT:** Based on what has been done, complete the creation of both unit and integration tests.
+For this point, we should also extract Models factory created for tests.
+Take a look at the bottom of User model class and UserFactory class.
+We should extract this to a different package dedicated to tests.